-Significant Native Habitat areas (see Part 3, Section 2.2) are maintained and protected from incompatible human activities.
+Significant Native Habitat areas (see Part 3, Section 2.2) are maintained, restored, enhanced and protected from incompatible human activities.
 Regular weed and pest control and revegetation enhances the integrity of these sites.
 The Rough Island wetland area is expanded in size by a buffer of native vegetation planted between the wetland margin and pine plantation.
 The lowland forest remnant at the Hunter Brown picnic area is thriving and the area covered by this ecosystem type has been expanded further east on Rough Island.
-The remnant coastal vegetation sequence remains intact on the south-eastern coast of Moturoa/Rabbit Island.
+The remnant coastal vegetation sequence on the south-eastern coast of Moturoa/Rabbit Island remains intact and is enhanced.
 Similar vegetation sequences have been replicated in other locations on the Islands coastlines, as a result of ecological restoration initiatives.
 A breeding shag colony remains on the Islands, shifting to new locations over time as roosting trees die off.

 Torea-pango/variable oystercatchers continue to successfully fledge chicks from nest sites on the front beach at Moturoa/Rabbit Island.
 More people know to avoid nests by staying on the wet sand below the high tide line during the breeding season (September to March).

-Over time, some of the Islands' coastal margins are replanted in native species.
-These areas provide important refuge for species of the Waimea/Waimeha4 Inlet that are vulnerable to the impacts of sea-level rise.
-The wetland area between Tictoc Road and the Rough Island events and equestrian park area is returned to a more natural state.
+Over time, the Islands' coastal margins are replanted in native species.
+This riparian buffer zone is at least 20 metres in width.
+These areas provide important refuge for species of the Waimea/Waimeha Inlet that are vulnerable to the impacts of sea-level rise.
+The wetland area between Tic Toc Road and the Rough Island events and equestrian park area is returned to a more natural state.